Alexandra2888/Alexandra2888/README.md

 - 🔭 I’m currently working on a lot of projects.

-- 🔭 I'm currently learning Angular 14, Ionic 6+ and Node.js.
+- 🔭 I'm currently learning Angular 14 and Node.js with Mongo DB.